ChesterOfTheSemester/templenes/README.md

 # templenes
 NES Emulator for TempleOS

 This is a work in progress.
-Currently, only Mapper #0 games work, and things are buggy.
+Currently, only Mapper #0 and Mapper #11 games work, and things are buggy.
 Tested on bare-metal and VirtualBox 6.0, YMMV.

 The emulator runs in 320x200 256 color video mode.
 Since NES display resolution exceeds these boundaries, there is an option to view 1:1 (topmost pixels not visible) or Scale2Fit, which scales the image to the 320x200 viewport, albeit with loss of quality.